Propagate Elderberries from Cuttings: How to Guide

 Growing elderberries from cuttings can save you a ton of money over buying cuttings from a nursery.
 If you live in an area where elderberries grow wild like I do, you can propagate elderberry from cuttings for free from wild plants!

 In addition to all the health benefits of elderberry syrup and jam, these plants provide great habitat and food for birds, deer, elk and moose!
-These plants also provide beautiful white flowers and light green foliage that will add beauty to your landscape.
+Beautiful white flowers and light green foliage also add real beauty to your landscape.

 It’s a good idea to grow elderberry shrubs at home.